karencardiel/text-encryptor/README.md

 **Part II**: Javascript
 <br>
 <br>
 During the execution of this code, several JavaScript methods were used.
-Here are some of them to facilitate your search in the study process.
+Here are some of them to facilitate your search in the study process
   [getElementById()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) |
   [toLowerCase()](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) |
   [navigator.clipboard](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Interact_with_the_clipboard)